aishwarya-41/currency_counterfeit_detection/MobileNet_MLBased/README.md

 - Once the feature extraction is complete, run the second script.
 This step is much faster.
 - python 2_train_classifiers.py

-Of course.
-Based on the excellent results you've shared for your second variant, I will create a detailed README.md in the same professional format as the first one.

-This README will clearly explain the two-stage transfer learning approach, provide step-by-step instructions, and showcase the comparative results of all the machine learning models, highlighting SVM as the top performer.

-Here is the complete README.md file, ready to be placed in your Variant_2_Transfer_Learning_ML directory.

 # Results and Evaluation
 - This approach yielded outstanding results, with all classifiers achieving over 98% accuracy.
 The Support Vector Machine (SVM) was the top-performing model, achieving a near-perfect accuracy of 98.74%.